Nesasio/RubiX/README.md

 # RubiX
-A Rubix cube game made using [ursina engine](https://www.ursinaengine.org/) in Python.
+A Rubik's cube game made using [ursina engine](https://www.ursinaengine.org/) in Python.